boggydigital/mac-gaming-guides/README.md

 - [How to get game data from Steam](common/steam.md)
 - [How to get game data from Epic Games](common/epic-games.md)
 - [How to get game data from GOG.com](common/gog.md)

+## Unity guides

 - [Updating 32-bit Unity games to run on 64-bit macOS](common/unity-32-to-64.md)
+  - Check out the list of games that are working and not working in the [Unity games section](games/unity.md)
 - [Disable GPU skinning for Unity 2019+ games that are missing models in CrossOver](common/unity-disable-gpu-skinning.md)

 ## Source-ports guides